-The district's decision on how it will resolve the complaint shall be in writing and shall be sent to the complainant and respondent.
-(5 CCR 4631)
+The district's decision on how it will resolve the complaint shall be in writing and shall be sent to the complainant- and respondent.
+(5 CCR 4631) After any

-In consultation with district legal counsel, information about the relevant part of a decision may be communicated to a victim who is not the complainant and to other parties who may be involved in implementing the decision or are affected by the complaint, as long as the privacy of the parties is protected.
+In consultation as necessary with district legal counsel, the decision shall also be sent to the respondent to the extent permitted by and consistent with the legal parameters described above.
+In further consultation with legal counsel as necessary, information about the relevant part of a decision may be communicated to a victim who is not the complainant and to other parties that who may be involved in implementing the decision or are affected by the complaint, as long as the privacy of the parties is protected.
 In a complaint alleging unlawful discrimination (such as discriminatory harassment, intimidation, and bullying), notice of the district's decision to the alleged victim shall include information about any sanction to be imposed upon the respondent that relates directly to the alleged victim.